zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 abstraction.

-Experiment trackers in ZenML let you track your ML experiments by logging extended information about your models, datasets, metrics and other parameters and allowing you to browse them, visualize them and compare them between runs.
+Experiment trackers in ZenML let you track your ML experiments by logging extended information about your models, datasets, metrics, and other parameters.
+Plus, it also lets you browse , visualize and compare between runs.
 In the ZenML world, every pipeline run is considered an experiment, and ZenML facilitates the storage of experiment results through the Experiment Tracker stack component.
 This establishes a clear link between pipeline runs and experiments.

-## 🤾 Challenge and Solution
+## 🤾 The Challenge

-The toughest challenge with the entire story was to try to maintain the state of the Neptune run across the lifetime of a pipeline (i.e across steps).
+The toughest challenge with the integration was to maintain the state of the Neptune run across the lifetime of a pipeline (i.e. across steps).
 Aleksander and the Neptune team solved this with the [RunProvider](https://github.com/zenml-io/zenml/blob/main/src/zenml/integrations/neptune/experiment_trackers/run_state.py#L33) class that is a singleton object storing and persisting the Neptune run state across the pipeline.

-## 🪐 Using the Neptune Experiment Tracker
+## 🪐 Using the Neptune experiment tracker

-With the new Neptune integration, one can easily create a Neptune experiment tracker component and use it in any step in a pipeline.
+With this integration, you can easily create a Neptune experiment tracker component and use it in any step in a pipeline.

 A concrete example with a pipeline can be viewed in the [example](https://github.com/zenml-io/zenml/tree/main/examples/neptune_tracking) on GitHub.
-Here is a brief summary:
+The following is a summary to you get started.

-### 🥞 Create a stack with the Neptune experiment tracker component
+### 🥞 Create a stack with the Neptune experiment tracker

-Ceate a new `StackComponent`,  and  subsequently a new `Stack` with the type `neptune`.
-The Neptune tracker stack component has the following options:
+First, let's create a stack with a Neptune experiment tracker as a stack component.

+You'll need to specify two optional arguments:
 * `api_token`: [API key token](https://docs.neptune.ai/setup/setting_api_token) of your Neptune account.
 If left blank, Neptune will attempt to retrieve it from your environment variables.
 * `project`: The name of the project where you're sending the new run, in the form "workspace-name/project-name".
 If the project is not specified, Neptune will attempt to retrieve it from your environment variables.

-Note that project_name and entity are optional in the below command:

 ```shell
 zenml experiment-tracker register neptune_experiment_tracker --flavor=neptune \